JoaoLazaroNeto/JoaoLazaroNeto/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 Contate-me no email: julia.oliveira@sptech.school
+- 📫 Contate-me no email: joao.lazaro@sptech.school
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->